 Help create an Illustrated Checklist

-One of eBird’s most exciting new developments in 2017 was the release of our new Illustrated Checklists feature, with photos of each species taken at the actual region displayed by the checklist.
 Check out the Illustrated Checklist for your county, state, province, or favorite local hotspot.
 Can you fill in any missing photos?
 Can you improve upon existing ones?
-Audio recordings tend to be underrepresented in many places, so a good audio cut–even with your phone–can help fill a gap.
+Audio recordings tend to be underrepresented in many places, so a good audio cut, even with your phone can help fill a gap.

-With a single click you can check for gaps and plan some goals for 2018.
-For example, Calgary County, Alberta, has the highest species list in the province (349 species!).
-But if you click the two rightmost numbers at the top of the page you can see that 65 species need photos and 323 need audio.
+With a single click, you can check for gaps and plan your goals for 2019.
+For example, Calgary County, Alberta, has the highest species list in the province (356 species!).
+But if you click the two rightmost numbers at the top of the page you can see that 62 species need photos and 294 need audio.
 By spreading out our photo and audio coverage, the Macaulay Library will become ever more powerful to assess how bird plumages, songs, molt, etc. vary across the planet.

 Take the “Checklist a Day” challenge

 Try stepping up to the ultimate challenge for an eBirder!
-This year’s “Checklist a Day” challenge will draw a winner from among those who submit an average of at least one complete checklist per day in 2018 (i.e., 365 lists total for 2018).
-The new eBird website will soon help track your “Checklist Streak” if you want to try for 365 consecutive days (not part of the challenge, but fun to try).
-Try to get in the habit of doing at least one short count in your yard every day–even a five-minute count of your feeders and the skies overhead helps keep a pulse on the birds coming and going throughout the year from a location that only you can survey.
+This year’s “Checklist a Day” challenge will draw a winner from among those who submit an average of at least one complete checklist per day in 2019 (i.e., 365 lists total for 2019).
+The eBird homepage helps track your “Checklist Streak” if you want to try for 365 consecutive days (not required for the challenge, but fun to try).
+Try to get in the habit of doing at least one short count in your yard every day–even a five-minute count helps keep a pulse on the birds coming and going throughout the year from a location that only you can survey.

-Those of us at Team eBird have our own New Year’s Resolutions for 2018.
+Those of us at Team eBird have our own New Year’s Resolutions for 2019.
 In addition to our personal eBirding goals, we’ll remain committed to adding new features to eBird to make your observations, photos, audio recordings, and data even more valuable.
-The eBird website will be transformed in 2018 to increase its power, usability, and appeal.
-We’ll add new features to improve your ability to find birds, understand their occurrence patterns, and to better track your own data.
-We’ll continue sharing the connection between your sightings, exciting new science, and important and critical bird conservation: look for many new animated eBird Abundance models in the coming year.
+We will be building new ways for you to choose whether or not a sighting should count on your My eBird lists.
+We will develop better ways to summarize your sightings for day lists or full-fledged Trip Reports.
+We’ll expand the new eBird Science products to cover hundreds of species.
 New features in eBird Mobile will help bring the full power of eBird to your pocket.
 And we’ll continue to revel in the amazing diversity of birds around us and try to highlight the best and most fun aspects of birding to more communities around the world.

-Working together, our birding becomes much more: a chance to share your sightings with others–even across language barriers, a way to bolster a global appreciation for birds, and the raw data that leads to new science and informs important conservation.
+Working together, our birding becomes much more: a chance to share your sightings with others, even across language barriers, and is a way to bolster a global appreciation for birds and the raw data that leads to new science and informs important conservation.
 We could not do it without your participation.
 Thank you for all that you do.